Evolution of Preferences in Multiple Populations: Partial Observability

 \section{Partial Observability}

-In this section, we assume that each player observes the opponents' types with some fixed probability $p\in (0,1)$, and knows his own type and the joint distribution over the opponents' types with the remaining probability $1-p$.
-The degree of observability $p$ is common knowledge.
+In this section, we assume that each player observes the opponents' types with a fixed probability $p\in (0,1)$, and knows only the joint distribution over the opponents' types with the remaining probability $1-p$.
 The two realizations are independently distributed among the players, and these statuses are private information.
+Additionally, players always recognize their own types, and the degree of observability $p$ is common knowledge.